 When it comes to securing siding financing, you have options!
 So which option is best for you?
 Let us help you understand your options...

-When should I use a home equity loan
+When should I use a home equity loan to finance new siding?

 A HELOC or home equity loan can be used for siding financing.
 However, it does not make sense for everyone to use a home equity loan.
 Home equity loans can have more risk than personal loans because you are using your home as collateral.
 The upside to the risk is most home equity loans have lower interest rates than personal loans.
 In order to use a home equity loan you should have positive equity in your home.
 If you default on payments for a home equity loan you may inquire extra fees, a lowered credit score, or even the risk of foreclosure.
 It's important to review the terms of your loan, in some cases your interest rate may fluctuate.

-When should I pay with cash?
+When should I pay with cash for new siding?